 Step 1: Install Python

-Head to https://www.python.org/ to download and install the latest Python version.
+Head to https://www.python.org/ to download and install the latest Python version to run the indexing script.
 For this guide, I would be installing the Windows version since I use a PC.
 But the process is similar for Mac.
-After the executable is downloaded, follow the self-explanatory installation to complete the installation.
+After the executable is downloaded, follow the self-explanatory instructions to complete the installation.

-Step 2: Setting up the Indexing API key in your Google Developer Console
+Step 2: Setting up the Indexing API key in your Google Cloud Platform

-Head to Google Developer Console.
+Head to Google Cloud Platform.
 Google Indexing API is free.
 So do not worry about adding a billing account if you are just using the Indexing API.

 - Head to the Newly Created Project (Flannels Indexing API project).
 After the new project is created, keep it as the selected project as shown in the screenshot below and follow the next steps.

 - Create a Service Account.
 On the Create Service Account screen, you can follow the steps shown on the screen to set up your new service account.
 Please name the account with a memorable name that is relatable to your project.
 I am just going by the name ‘Flannels Indexing Service Account’ since this project is meant for Flannels.
 Once you add the name and click on Create and continue, you will need to select a role to grant your service account access to the project.
-Please select the ‘Owner’ role and click the Done button.
+Please select the ‘Owner’ role and click the Done button to finish setting up the service account.

 - Once you are done with the above step, you will be taken to the ‘Service accounts for the project screen as shown in the screenshot below.
 You will notice an email address (gservicesaccount.com email address) associated with your project and service account.
 Make a note of this email address as you will be using this email address in Step 3 of this guide.
 So, my advice is to save the email ID onto a local notepad file.